Biden administration proposes tougher rules for charter school grants

 “The for-profit operators who are creating these schools don’t need this money to open up schools.
 They’ll continue to open schools.
 They just won’t get (federal) grants to do it.”

-Twelve percent of about 7,500 charter schools are managed by for-profit companies, according to the National Alliance for Public Charter Schools.
+About 10 percent of approximately 7,500 charter schools are fully managed by for-profit companies, according to the National Alliance for Public Charter Schools.
 It was not clear how many of them use these “sweeps” contracts.

-The proposed requirements would also toughen rules for nonprofit operators to qualify for the program.
+The proposed requirements also would toughen rules for nonprofit operators to qualify for the program.

-Applicants must submit a community impact analysis demonstrating that there is “sufficient demand” for the new school and that the project would meet the needs of students and families in the community.
+Applicants must submit a community impact analysis demonstrating there is “sufficient demand” for the new school and that the project would meet the needs of students and families in the community.
 They would also have to detail how the applicant would create racially and socioeconomically diverse student and staff populations, though if this is not possible given the community demographics, applications could still be funded.

 To show “unmet demand,” applicants are asked to cite data about any over-enrolled existing public schools.